A Fistful of Dollars: Plot

 — Don Miguel, Esteban and Ramón — and the family of the town sheriff, John Baxter; his matriarchal wife, Consuelo; and their son, Antonio.
 To make money, the Stranger decides to play these families against each other.
 He demonstrates his deadliness to both sides by shooting to death with ease the four men who insulted him as he entered town.

 The Stranger witnesses the Rojos massacre a detachment of Mexican soldiers escorting a chest of gold (to exchange for rifles) and comes up with a plan.
 He takes two of the dead bodies to a nearby cemetery and props them up to make them appear alive.
 He sells information to both factions, claiming two Mexican soldiers survived the attack.
 Each faction races to the cemetery, the Baxters to get the supposed survivors to testify against the Rojos, and the Rojos to silence them.
 They engage in a gunfight, with Ramón "killing" the supposed survivors and Esteban capturing Antonio Baxter.

 While the Rojos and the Baxters are fighting, the Stranger searches the Rojo hacienda for the gold, and accidentally knocks out a woman, Marisol, whom Ramón is in love with and is holding captive.
 He takes her to the Baxters, who arrange to return her to the Rojos in exchange for Antonio.
-During the hostage exchange, Marisol's son and husband, Julio, approach her.
+During the hostage exchange, Marisol's son, Jesus, and husband, Julio, approach her.
 Ramón orders one of his men, Rubio, to kill Julio, but he is deterred by Silvanito and the Stranger.
 The Stranger orders Marisol to go back to Ramón, and Julio to take their son home.
 He learns from Silvanito that Ramón accused Julio of cheating during a card game and took Marisol as collateral.